acoustic-content-samples/sample-custom-element-ui/README.md

 A collection of Samples that extend the Authoring interface of Watson Content Hub.
 Each of the samples customised the user interface of an element.

+These are the 'core' samples that are fully working and documented.
+Additionally, there are 'extension' samples that are more rough here - https://github.ibm.com/DX/sample-ui-extensions-ext.

 ## The sample extensions

 ### Dropdown